lyteword/chspurgeon-tod/volume-2/psalm-42.md

 Think of this, ye that feel the heaviness of your soul; think of it, ye that do not, for ye may feel it.
 Know there is a sorrow "that worketh repentance not to be repented of."
 Know again there is a sorrow "that worketh death."
 Remember that there were tears that got sinful Mary heaven; remember again there were tears that got sinful Esau *nothing.* For as in martyrdom, it is not the sword, the boiling lead, or fire, not *what* we suffer, but *why,* that makes us martyrs; so in our sorrows, it is not how deep they wound, but *why,* that justifies them.
 Let every one, therefore, that hath a troubled heart, ask his soul the *"Why:" "Why art thou cast down?"* Is it not for thine own sins, or the sins of others?
 Take either of them, thine eyes will have a large field to water.
 Is it for that thou hast been a child of wrath, a servant of the devil?
 Is it for that thou art a candle set in the wind, blown at by several temptations? or is it for that thou wouldst be freed from them?
 "Woe is me, that I sojourn in Mesech, that I dwell in the tents of Kedar!"
 Ps 120:5.
 Art thou troubled as St. Augustine was, when he read that the way to heaven was narrow, the number small that travelled thither?
 Or hast thou put on St. Bernard's resolution, who had made a compact with his soul, never to joy till he had heard his Saviour call him, "Come ye blessed, "nor never to leave sorrowing till he had escaped the bitter sentence, "Go, ye cursed?"
 If any of these be the *Why,* the ground of thy sorrows, if such thoughts have *cast thee down;* know, that thy Saviour hath already blessed thee, for "Blessed are they that mourn."
 The angels are thy servants, they gather thy tears; God is thy treasurer, he lays them up in his bottle; the Holy Ghost is thy comforter, he will not leave thee.
 Fear not, then, to be thus *cast down,* fear not to be thus *disquieted within thee.
 Brian Duppa (Bishop), 1588-1662, in a Sermon entitled "The Soule's Soloquie."*

-**Verse 5.** *Why art thou cast down, O my soul?* Why, or what may be the reason, that this text is three times used in this Psalm and in the next? whereas you do not find two verses of the same length used in all the Book of Psalms besides, except in Psalm 107, where is often repeated, "O that men would praise the Lord, "etc. Now, surely the frequent mention of this text and words doth argue and note unto us the weightiness of the matter...Wicked men oppressed David, and the devil tempted him; yet he chides his own heart and nothing else.
+**Verse 5.** *Why art thou cast down, O my soul?* Why, or what may be the reason, that this text is three times used in this Psalm and in the next? whereas you do not find two verses of the same length used in all the Book of Psalms besides, except in Psalm 107, where is often repeated, "O that men would praise the Lord, "etc. Now, surely the frequent mention of this text and words doth argue and note unto us the weightiness of the matter...
+Wicked men oppressed David, and the devil tempted him; yet he chides his own heart and nothing else.
 David did not chide at Saul, nor chide at Absalom; but he chides and checks his own heart.
 "Why art thou cast down, O my soul?"
 Though the devil and wicked men, the one do tempt, the other do oppress as instruments of punishment for sin; yet we with David are to chide our own hearts.
 Consider, what though in our translations the words are translated and rendered passively, *Why art thou cast down?* yet, in the original, they are rendered actively; we read it, *Why art thou cast down?* etc; but in the original it is read, (yle ymht-hmw yvkn yxxwtvt-hm) *"Why bowest* (or pressest) *thou down thyself, my soul? and why tumultest thou against me?"* As Arias Montanus, *Cur humiliasti te?
 Cur deprimes te anima mea?* So Lorinus, Pr 12:25.
 And the words so read, they do not intimate thus much, that God's own people may be cast down too much for the sense of sin, and they are most active in their own down casting.
 It is not God nor the devil that cast thee down; but *Why dost thou cast thyself down?* to create more trouble on thyself than either God doth inflict or the devil tempt thee to. *Christopher Love, in "The Dejected Soul's Cure,"* 1657.

 **Verse 5.** *Why art thou cast down, O my soul?* Consider but this, how much there is of God in the affliction.
 1. Came it not without *God's privity?* Why art thou troubled, then?
 Thy Father knowing of it would have stopped its course if it had been best for thee.
 2. Came it not *without his command?* Why art thou troubled?
 It is the cup that thy Father hath given thee, and wilt thou not drink it?
 3. Is it thy Father's will that thou shouldest suffer, and shall it be thy humour to rebel?
 4. Hath God done *no more than he might do?* Why dost thou murmur, as if he had done thee wrong?
 5. Is it a piece of his *wise acting?* Why dost thou exalt thy foolish will above his infinite wisdom?
 6. Is his way *a way of mercy?* Why does thy mutinous spirits tumble at it, as a rough way?
 7. Is the thing *good* that is befallen thee?
 Why dost thou quarrel as if it were evil?
 8. Is it *less than men suffer,* than his own people, yea, than his own Son hath suffered, and hast thou cause to complain?
 9. Is it but *thy merit?* and less than that, too; and shall the living man complain for the punishment of his sin?
 10. Is it *in measure,* ordered with care?
 (1) by the physician's hand; and (2) a little draught, and (3) proportioned to thy strength; (4) measured out according to the proportion of strength and comfort he intends to measure thee out, to bear it withal?
 Why are thou cast down?
 Why art thou disquieted?
 Is the end and fruit of it but to make thee white, and purify thee? to purge thy sin past, and to prevent it for the time to come? and dost thou find a present fruit in it?
 Dost thou find that now thou art turned into a chalk stone; thy groves and images—those corruptions which did attend thee while thou wert in prosperity, and which would attend thee if you had those good things which you want, and are disquieted for; and if those evils which you feel or fear were far from your sense and fear, would still attend thee—that those do not now stand up?
 Lift up thy head, Christian! say to thy soul, *Why art thou cast down, O my soul? and why art thou disquieted in me?* Meditate what there is of God in the cause of thy disquietments. *John Collinge (1623-1690) in "A Cordial for a Fainting Soule,"* 1652.

 **Verse 5.** *Why art thou disquieted?* more literally, *tumultuated,* a word frequently applied to the roaring and tumult and tossing of the sea.
 See Isa 17:12 Jer 5:22 6:23 51:55. *Henry March.*

 **Verse 5.** *Hope thou in God.* I shall show what powerful influence *hope* hath on the Christian in affliction, and how.
 First, it stills and silences him under affliction.
 It keeps the king's peace in the heart, which else would soon be in an uproar.
 A hopeless soul is clamorous: one while it charges God, another while it reviles his instruments.
 It cannot long rest, and no wonder, when hope is not there.
 Hope hath a rare art in stilling a froward spirit, when nothing else can; as the mother can make the crying child quiet by laying it to the breast, when the rod makes it cry worse.
 This way David took, and found it effectual; when his soul was unquiet by reason of his present affliction, he lays it to the breast of the promise: "Why art thy cast down O my soul? and why art thou disquieted in me? hope thou in God."
-And here his soul sweetly sleeps, as the child with the breast in his mouth; and that this was his usual way, we may think by the frequent instances we find; thrice we find him taking this course in two Psalms, 42 and 43...Secondly, this hope fills the afflicted soul with such inward joy and consolation, that it can laugh while tears are in the eye, sigh and sing all in a breath; it is called "the rejoicing of hope, "Heb 3:6.
+And here his soul sweetly sleeps, as the child with the breast in his mouth; and that this was his usual way, we may think by the frequent instances we find; thrice we find him taking this course in two Psalms, 42 and 43...
+Secondly, this hope fills the afflicted soul with such inward joy and consolation, that it can laugh while tears are in the eye, sigh and sing all in a breath; it is called "the rejoicing of hope, "Heb 3:6.
 And hope never affords more joy than in affliction.
-It is on a watery cloud that the sun paints those curious colours in the rainbow...There are two graces, which Christ useth above any other, to fill the soul with joy—faith and hope, because these two fetch all their wine of joy without door.
+It is on a watery cloud that the sun paints those curious colours in the rainbow...
+There are two graces, which Christ useth above any other, to fill the soul with joy—faith and hope, because these two fetch all their wine of joy without door.
 Faith tells the soul what Christ hath done for it; and so comforts it; hope revives the soul with the news of what Christ will do: both draw at one tap—Christ and his promise. *Condensed from William Gurnall.*

 **Verse 5.** *Hope thou in God.* The word which is here rendered, *hope* denotes that *expectation* which is founded on faith in God, and which leads the soul to *wait* upon him.
 The idea is beautifully expressed in Ps 39:7.
 "And now, Lord, what wait I for? my hope is in thee." *Henry March.*